About Anthropology and the Department

 We challenge our students to journey through time and across cultures, to recognize and question their own assumptions, and to develop the kind of critical analytical skills that will serve them effectively throughout their lives.
 In an era that continues to redefine our understanding of the dynamics of globalization, anthropology prepares students to promote intercultural understanding and respect among individuals, communities and nations.

-We provide the basic core courses that define the four traditional subfields within our discipline.
-Building on these important foundation courses, we actively promote an applied perspective, both in our courses and in our mentoring of our majors in their capstone projects.
-We actively create opportunities that encourage students to integrate anthropological methods and insights to solve human problems at home and throughout the world, to make public policy more responsive to the needs and perspectives of all members of society, and to achieve a resilient, sustainable adaptation to our local and global environments.
+We provide core courses in the four traditional subfields of our discipline.
+Building on this foundation we actively promote an applied perspective, showing how anthropology can contribute to a better world.
+Students are encouraged to use anthropology to solve human problems at home and abroad, to make public policy more responsive to all members of society, and to achieve a resilient, sustainable adaptation in local and global environments.

 Microbes (And Pigs) Could Provide Clues For Forensic Scientists

 Dr. Misty Weitzel, WOU forensic anthropologist, recently took a team of students to the forest to excavate pigs buried for ten years.
 Data collected will reveal decomposition rates in Northwest soils and climates, to aid in determining time since death.